 Causes of ringworm

-Ringworm is caused by fungi called dermatophytes.
-These fungi infect only the skin and don’t spread into the body.
+Ringworm (tinea) is caused by fungi called dermatophytes.
+These fungi infect the skin, but they don’t spread inside the body.

-Children most commonly get ringworm from young animals, such as kittens and guinea pigs.
-They can also pick it up through contact with infected people and contaminated objects, including clothing and towels.
+Children most commonly get ringworm from young animals, like kittens and guinea pigs.
+They can also pick it up through contact with infected people and contaminated objects, including carpet, floors, clothing and towels.
 Soil contains ringworm fungi too.

 Ringworm can affect any skin on the body.
 It’s called different things depending on where it is on the body.
-For example, on the torso it’s called tinea corporis, and on the scalp it’s called tinea capitis.
+For example, on the torso it’s called tinea corporis, on the feet it’s called tinea pedis, and on the scalp it’s called tinea capitis.

 Ringworm initially appears on the skin as a red ring with a clear centre, scales and a lumpy or raised edge.
 It’s very itchy and can gradually get bigger.
 It sometimes spreads to other areas.